mvcaaa/real_estate/README.md

 This project is real estate agency (Web)app

-Its my first Ruby/Rails web project
+This is my first Ruby/Rails web project